james-lawlor/james-lawlor.github.io/biotrain-2023/index.md

 We will download the "shell lesson data" together as a group using the shell so that we can make sure it lands in a consistent location.
 We will use the following commands:
 ```
+# Copy from here
 curl --output shell-lesson-data.zip https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip
 curl --output r-novice-inflammation.zip https://swcarpentry.github.io/r-novice-inflammation/data/r-novice-inflammation-data.zip

-unzip shell-lesson-data.zip
+unzip -o shell-lesson-data.zip
+mkdir r-novice-inflammation
+cd r-novice-inflammation
+unzip -o ../r-novice-inflammation.zip
+cd ..
+rm shell-lesson-data.zip

-unzip r-novice-inflammation.zip
+rm r-novice-inflammation.zip
+# To here.
+Paste into the terminal and hit enter.

 ```
-Copy and paste the first line into a terminal window and hit enter.
-Continue with the other commands in order.
-You don't need to worry about remembering or understanding what we're doing at this point.
+Copy and paste this block into your terminal application and then hit enter.
+If you're using Windows, to paste into Git Bash you will right-click on the window and select paste from menu.
+This will run several commands to download and unzip the course data within a few seconds.

 Please ensure you have the following software and data on the computer you intend to use during the workshop:
-1. Make sure you have access to a [Bash Shell](http://swcarpentry.github.io/shell-novice/setup.html) (use [Git BASH](https://gitforwindows.org/) for Windows; Terminal is the built-in program for Mac, however we will need to change the shell to bash)
+1. Make sure you have access to a Bash shell: use [Git BASH](https://gitforwindows.org/) for Windows; Terminal is the built-in program for Mac, however we will need to change the shell by running the command `bash`
 2. Install:
   * a) [R Programming Language](https://cloud.r-project.org/)
   * b) [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download)